I refuse to admit I have a book buying problem. I was able to carry all the books I bought home, myself…this means it is all under control, right?

 Now mid-October the world finally starts to settle, I will be able to spend two weekends straight at home (what a treat!) and go back to my usual routine.
-On the other hand I want to be mindful to keep some special things going, to make every weekend a bit different, to make it feel like vacation.
+On the other hand, I want to be mindful to keep some special things going, to make every weekend a bit different, to make it feel like a vacation.
 For that purpose exactly I decided yesterday that it was time to revive the 12 bookshops project.
 The weather was beautiful and I was four bookshops behind the schedule, so I decided to make some changes to the list to make the route more reasonable.

-I started at King’s Cross with Housmans Bookshop, then made my way to Judd Books, after that I accidentally came across Gay’s the Word, which was lovely.
+I started at King’s Cross with Housmans Bookshop, then made my way to Judd Books, after that, I accidentally came across Gay’s the Word, which was lovely.
 That was on my way to Atlantis and then I finally made my way to the October bookshop of choice – Bookmarks.
-All of that made for a lovely day, the weather was beautiful, the city friendly, a really good Saturday.
-The only problem… hmm not a problem, let’s call it a thing for now, was that in each bookshop I bought books, yes, plural.
+All of that made for a lovely day, the weather was beautiful, the city-friendly, a really good Saturday.
+The only problem… hmm not a problem, let’s call it a thing, for now, was that in each bookshop I bought books, yes, plural.
 Five bookshops, plural books in each resulted in me carrying home the below (thankfully I had my backpack with me).